BNJHope/emacs-config/README.md

 # Todos
 * Ensure all packages are automatically installed on first time use.
-* Distribute across purpose multiple files with single purpose.
+* Distribute across multiple files, each with single purpose.